IN THIS ARTICLE:

 Blonde roast

 So-called blonde, brown or even pale roasts allow you to pick out notes such as fruits, berries, acidity, citrus or even peanuts.
 So-called “Third Wave” coffees are generally blonde roast coffees.
 This allows them to look for taste profiles that highlight the origin of the coffee beans particularly well.
 Being less roasted, the notes of light roast beans come more from the fruit of the coffee than from its cooking.
-Small reminder: when we say that a coffee has specific notes such as citrus for example, it is really the notes of the fruit of the coffee and not an addition of flavor (unless contraindicated, as in our Matera cafes).
+Small reminder: when we say that a coffee has specific notes such as citrus for example, it is really the notes of the fruit of the coffee and not an addition of flavor (unless contraindicated, as in our Matera coffees).
 The roaster has developed its cooking and chosen a bean of a very specific origin in order to bring out aromas without adding external flavors.

 Medium dark roast